andydhpkp/MSSE-695-SE-RD/Field-Journal/Week2.md

 - Selenium testing?

 ## Reflection
 This week was disheartening in that I had such a hard time with all of Lab 2.
 I definitely struggled to make sense of what my errors were, and most of my errors lead to internet rabbit holes with no concrete answers.
 I was helped along the way by my classmates.
 They encountered similar issues, and it was very helpful to look at their various solutions.
 I was proud of myself when I finally got VScode downloaded, and the CRUD challenge completed, because at the start I was not very successful and I was starting to get those familiar feelings from Lab 2 that no matter what I did I would not make any real progress.
 But I felt very rewarded with seeing something tangible and knowing that I have at least gotten something correct with these first few labs.
+For next week I hope to be much less late with all of my work.

 ## Tracked Annotations